mgechev/revive/RULES_DESCRIPTIONS.md

 _Description_: Checks given banned characters in identifiers(func, var, const).
 Comments are not checked.

-_Configuration_: This rule accepts a slice of strings, the characters to ban.
+_Configuration_: This rule requires a slice of strings, the characters to ban.

 Example: